 These words from award-winning photojournalist and social documentary photographer explain why the Toronto based Jordanian continues to excel in a profession that has seen her travelling back and forth in several countries.

 Photography is a wonderful art form loved by millions of people around the world.
 A picture they say is worth a thousand words, a photographer can depict the beauty of mankind, nature or memorable moments in history with just a shot.
 Ironically, the works or subjects of photographers are often more famous than the creators themselves.
 For instance, her Disney Dream Portrait Series and some Vanity Fair cover images appear to be more famous than Annie Leibovitz herself.
 However, the joy of every creator is for their work to surpass their imagination.

 Sadly the development of this beautiful career has been somewhat stunted in Africa.
 Except for a certain period in history when photography witnessed some international popularity in countries like Niger and Cote d’Ivoire much of what we have now is predominantly wildlife photography.
 So I decided to put together a short piece to encourage budding and potential photographers.

 Now, if you are considering a career in photography it is important to know that it is one hell of a hectic profession.
 It requires a lot of energy and time often spent in transit.
-The next job after a routine photo-shoot in your home studio could involve traveling thousands of kilometers to a far-flung location, so if are not the traveling type the profession may not be for you.
+The next job after a routine photo shoot in your home studio could involve travelling thousands of kilometres to a far-flung location, so if are not the travelling type the profession may not be for you.